tmtarpinian/beer_pairing_app/README.md

 ## Usage

-To use the Food Pairing for Beer App, download a zipped file from Github.
+To use the Beer-Pairing App for Food, download a zipped file from Github (https://github.com/ferrisbueller66/beer_pairing_app).
 Please have ruby installed prior to running this application.

 After unzipping and saving the contents to the desired directory, from within that directory, run 'ruby ./bin/bear_pairing' for an interactive prompt.